jsummers/deark/readme.txt

      use the -file2 option to specify the secondary file.
 Refer to the formats.txt file for details.
   -zip
-     Write output files to a .zip file.
+     Write output files to a .zip file, instead of to individual files.
      If the input format is an "archive" format (e.g. "ar" or "graspgl"), then by default, the filenames in the ZIP archive might not include the usual "output.NNN" prefix.